Basis-Theory/docs/source/includes/api-reference/_atomic_banks.md

   `https://api.basistheory.com/atomic/banks`
 </span>

-Get a list of atomic banks for the tenant.
+Get a list of Atomic Banks for the Tenant.

 ### Permissions